google/WebFundamentals/src/content/en/updates/2015/07/interact-with-ble-devices-on-the-web.md

 ## Libraries

 - [web-bluetooth-utils](https://www.npmjs.com/package/web-bluetooth-utils) is a npm module that adds some convenience functions to the API.
+- [angular-web-bluetooth](https://github.com/manekinekko/angular-web-bluetooth) is a module for [Angular](https://angularjs.org/) that abstracts away all the boilerplate needed to configure the Web Bluetooth API.
-- [&lt;platinum-bluetooth>](https://elements.polymer-project.org/elements/platinum-bluetooth?active=platinum-bluetooth-device) is a new set of [Polymer](https://www.polymer-project.org/) elements to discover and communicate with nearby Bluetooth devices based on the Web Bluetooth API.
+- [&lt;platinum-bluetooth>](https://elements.polymer-project.org/elements/platinum-bluetooth?active=platinum-bluetooth-device) is a set of [Polymer](https://www.polymer-project.org/) elements to discover and communicate with nearby Bluetooth devices based on the Web Bluetooth API.
 For instance, here's how to read battery level from a nearby bluetooth device advertising a Battery service:

 <div class="clearfix"></div>